GiuliaMoreni95/Cortical_column_model_perturbations/README.md

 Once you have Brian (and python) installed in your machine (and you have downloaded this project folder) to run the desired simulation just type in your terminal:
 'python MAIN_CODE_iterate_perturb.py'

-In order to run the script multiple times in an authomatic way (with a perturbative input each time going to a different cell group, and also with different perturbative inputs) I used several scripts script_iterations_......sh that call the main code multiple times.
+In order to run the code multiple times in an authomatic way (with a perturbative input each time going to a different cell group, and also with different perturbative inputs) I used several scripts script_iterations_......sh that are able to call the main code multiple times.
 This was useful to faster perform the perturbation analysis.

-I apologies: those .sh scriprs are not well commented but I upload them here anyways (because in case you want to do extra analysis they might be useful to you).
+I apologies: those .sh scripts are not well commented but I upload them here anyways (because in case you want to do extra analysis they might be useful to you).

 FINAL REMARKS: